 I did not play at the casino.
 There was a huge buffet but food lacked finesse, except for the live chaat counter.
 I also loved the sparkling wine they served on board!

-Surfing in Goa: Romancing the Sea
+Surfing in Goa: Romancing the Arabian sea in Goa

-Quiet Beaches in Goa
+Quiet and Offbeat Beaches in Goa for the Tranquility Seeker

-By day, it is becoming to find a quiet beach in Goa.
+By day, it is becoming hard to find a quiet beach in Goa.
 General rule of thumb is the further you go from Baga and Calangute, the better your chances are of being close to a calm beach.
 Ashwem and Morjim in North are generally quiet with decent tourist infrastructure close by.
 In south Goa, I loved Colva beach.
 Cola and Patnem are nice beaches too with small beach shacks coming up to accommodate tourists.

 Mangrove tours in Goa with Locals: An Offbeat and Culturally Immersive experience

 If you are traveling in Goa with children, I strongly recommend taking this tour.
 A couple of hours boat-ride or kayaking through Goa’s thriving mangrove forest is an immense learning on bio diversity and coastal ecosystem.
 Local communities generally conduct these tours, meaning this happens to be one of the responsible things to do in Goa as well!
 The mangrove kayak experience in Goa is a good experience beyond the beaches.
 You can find local tours at Morjim backwaters.

 Water sports in Goa for Adventurous Soul